Submitting source images for print publication

 as explained below.

-Digital image resolution △
+Digital image pixel dimensions △

 Like scans of photos, images from a digital camera must be of sufficient resolution — usually measured in pixels per inch (ppi) — for the intended output method (typically an imagesetter) and printed dimensions (width and height in inches, centimeters, etc.).
 Pixel resolution and dimensions are interrelated and can be confused.